 When this happens, any effort on your behalf to apply a real estate branding strategy to fix a crappy customer experience with your product or service won’t solve the problem.

-If you base your branding efforts only on assumptions and not real knowledge about your target group, it might turn out to be only wishful thinking and you’ll be sending contradictory messages when customers experience your product or service.
+In that case, it might be only wishful thinking, and you’ll send contradictory messages when customers experience your product or service.

-Take my website for example.
-It’s still quite a fresh website.
+It’s still quite a new website.
 I have an idea of you, the reader, because of my experience with the real estate industry.